-The goals of RWS 1301 at UTEP are largely based on the Writing Program Administrator's Outcomes.
-These can be found online at http://wpacouncil.org/positions/outcomes.html.
+The goals of RWS 1301/ENGL1311 at UTEP are largely based on the Writing Program Administrator's Outcomes.
+These can be found on pages xl and xli in the textbook, the McGraw-Hill Guide, and online at http://wpacouncil.org/positions/outcomes.html.